 - add more potted plants and porch decor

-Don’t forget to pin My Curb Appeal Landscaping Ideas to your Gardening Boards!
+Don’t forget to pin my Curb Appeal with Landscaping Ideas to your favorite Gardening Boards!

 Seeking Lavender Lane / Simple Nature Decor / The Deans List / Mom Home Guide